 - Parking can be a challenge at the current location.
 The high school has events throughout the school year which draw thousands of people to the campus: athletic events, back-to-school nights, and graduation ceremonies, etc. The school grounds can also be rented for special events by outside organizations, which adds to parking woes for library patrons.

-The current library resides in 3,000 sq ft of the Freedom High School Library.
+The current library 3,000 square feet and is located inside of the Freedom High School Library.